fullPage.js Best Alternatives

 • Transitions won’t be as smooth as in fullPage.js, especially in low-budget devices.
 It uses JavaScript to update the translate3d property every few milliseconds instead of a CSS transition.

-• Apple devices such as laptops or Apple magic can suffer from a bad user experience.
+• Apple devices such as laptops or Apple Magic can suffer from a bad user experience.
 The library doesn’t seem to be dealing well enough with kinetic scrolling devices.

 • It doesn’t support scrollable content inside sections, making it really difficult to create a truly responsive site.